elliemcavoy/zolsha-order-online/testing.md

 <li>The calculate delivery charge is only available in the shopping bag and may be more useful either being located on the checkout page or at least having a link to take the user bag to the shopping bag to calculate this.</li>
 <li>Although the date & time are prepopulated into the booking form, they could be deleted and different details typed in manually to these form inputs.
 Therefore it would be ideal to make these fields fixed & unable to be edited by the user.</li>
 <li>Currently when a postcode is entered into the 'Calculate Delivery' input, it is just used to provide the delivery charge.
 The postcode is not then saved into the checkout form & so users could enter a postcode they know has a lower delivery charge and then enter their actual postcode at the checkout.
 I would like to implement some defensive design to ensure that if a postcode is provided to calculate delivery, it is then added to the checkout form & is not able to be removed.</li>
+<li>I would also like to alter the restaurant dashboard section to allow the daily orders & reservations to be displayed with the earliest time at the top and then going down in time order.</li>

 </ul>